 App-based food delivery is a popular way to get a quick and easy meal.
-While food delivery was limited to certain types of restaurants for years, services like Uber Eats and Grubhub make it easy to get food delivered to your door from fast-food restaurants or a local family-owned restaurant.
+While food delivery was limited to certain types of restaurants for years, services like Uber Eats and Grubhub have made it easy to get food delivered to your door.

-With food delivery apps, your next meal is just a few taps away.
-Contactless delivery options can also help cut down the need to stand at the door and wait.
+With food delivery apps, you can order from your favorite restaurants simply by pressing a few buttons.
+Contact-less delivery options can also help cut down the need to stand at the door and wait.
 We’ve gathered all the essential info for the best food delivery apps for 2020.
+We’ve also found some of the best recipe apps if you decide to make your own meal.

 At a glance